hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/709_scc_xxiv.md

 sweets, curd, etc. were arranged for the Santals, and he made them sit before him to eat.
 While eating, Keshta said, "Whence have you got such a thing?
 We never tasted anything like this."
-Feeding them sumptuously, Swamiji said, "You are Nârâyanas, God manifest; today I have offered food to Narayana."
+Feeding them sumptuously, Swamiji said, "You are Nārāyanas, God manifest; today I have offered food to Narayana."
 The service of "Daridra Narayana" — God in the poor — about which Swamiji spoke, he himself performed one day like this.